 If you decide to have more than one child you may find yourself at home with a toddler or preschooler when baby #2 arrives.
 You may be wondering how you are going to manage to breastfeed and care for a newborn with a busy youngster in the house.

-Here are some tips from experienced mothers and parents to consider:
+Here are some tips from experienced mothers to consider:

 - Create a safe room in which you can nurse the baby and the toddler can play in sight without escaping.
 This may mean that your main âbreastfeeding stationâ is in a different place than it was with baby #1.
 You may also find yourself nursing on the floor more often than on a couch or chair.